Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Deployment.SecureParameter.md

 This rule uses a heuristics to determine if a parameter should use a secure type:

 - Any parameter with a name containing `password`, `secret`, or `token` will be considered sensitive.
+  - Except parameter names containing `passwordlength`, `secretname`, `secreturl`, `secreturi`, or `tokenname`.
 - Any parameter with a name ending in `key` or `keys` will be considered sensitive.
-- Any parameter with a name ending in `publickey` or `publickeys` will not be considered sensitive.
+  - Except parameter names ending in `publickey` or `publickeys`.

+If you identify a parameter that is _not sensitive_, and is incorrectly flagged by this rule, you can override the rule.
+To override this rule:

+- Set the `AZURE_DEPLOYMENT_NONSENSITIVE_PARAMETER_NAMES` configuration value to identify parameters that are not sensitive.

 ## LINKS